adrwxyz/adrw.xyz/notes/code/2019-12-30-nextcloud.md

 * Needs to be configured with Kimsufi since it is a reverse lookup.
 Go to IP from main dashboard, then settings for the primary IP, then add `my.domain.com` as the reverse.

+## Namecheap API

+* Turn on Namecheap API in your account / settings / tools.
+You may need to live message support to get them to enable it.
+* Cloudron can configure DNS records for you using the API for ease of use.

 # AWS Install Steps

 * Install on AWS: <https://medium.com/@n.moretto/nextcloud-on-aws-ad244739c586>